mailchimp/content-style-guide/06-web-elements.html.md

 ### Headings and subheadings

 Headings and subheadings organize content for readers.
-Be generous and descriptive.
+They should include the most relevant keywords and cover/highlight the main point(s) of the page.

+Headings are written in title case.
+Avoid using end punctuation within headings except for questions marks or when a heading is two or more sentences.

+Organize headings and subheadings hierarchically, with headings first, followed by subheadings in order..
+(An H2 will nestle under H1, an H3 under H2, and on down.)

-Headings (H1) give people a taste of what they’re about to read.
+- Headings (H1) give people a taste of what they’re about to read.
 Use them for page and blog titles.

-Subheadings (H2, H3, etc.) break articles into smaller, more specific sections.
+- Subheadings (H2, H3, etc.) break articles into smaller, more specific sections.
 They give readers avenues into your content and make it more scannable.

-Headings and subheadings should be organized in a hierarchy, with heading first, followed by subheadings in order.
-(An H2 will nestle under H1, an H3 under H2, and on down.)

-Include the most relevant keywords in your headings and subheadings, and make sure you cover the main point of the content.

-Use title case, unless the heading is a punctuated sentence.
-If the heading is a punctuated sentence, use sentence case.
-Use sentence case for subheadings regardless of end punctuation.

 ### Links